HSV-AI/presentations/2025/251112-GDPEval.md

 # Discussion

 - Biggest takeaway for me is that this framework could likely be used for additional research for other generative models and techniques.
-- Major points from the Discuss section of the paper
+- Should probably be combined with the Microsoft paper from a few months ago
 - Open the floor for comments and questions
+- Lots of these papers dropping near the same time (Microsoft, Anthropic, and OpenAI)